sonic-net/SONiC/doc/storagemond/storagemond-hld.md

      - If the name of the storage disk is found in the line, they return the value at the appropriate zero-based index (3 for reads, 7 for writes).
      - If no line contains the name of the storage disk, they save the respective values as 0.

-4. **Combine the initial Reads/Writes with the current values as needed**:
-     - First they determine whether there is a need to combine the current RW values with the initial RW values.
-     - In a planned reboot or graceful restart scenario, they add the current and new reads and writes, respectively, to get the latest count
-     - In an unplanned `stormond` crash scenario, they do NOT add the initial RW values with the newly parsed values.
+4. **Return to caller**:
-     - These values are then returned to the caller to be written to `STATE_DB`.
+     - These values are then returned to the caller to subsequently be written to `STATE_DB`.
+     - These values are also used to determine the total number of procfs reads and writes as explained in the following section

 #### **2.4.4 Accounting for reboots and unintended powercycles**

 The reset of values in `/proc/diskstats` upon device reboot or power cycle presents a challenge for maintaining long-term data integrity.
 To mitigate this challenge, we propose the following design considerations:

 1. Introduction of a bind-mounted directory within the pmon container at `/usr/share/storagemon/` which maps to `/host/pmon/storagemon/` on the host:
-    - This directory hosts a file named `fsio-rw-stats.json`, where the latest filesystem Reads/Writes values are saved.
+    - This directory hosts a file named `fsio-rw-stats.json`, where the following values are stored:
+        - **most recent** Total reads and writes from the `STATE_DB`.
+        - **most recent** procfs reads and writes from the `STATE_DB`.

     - This file would be read by the daemon on initialization after a planned reboot of the system, or in a graceful `stormond` restart scenario.

 2. Implementation of a script, tentatively named `fsio-rw-sync`, to be invoked by SONiC's reboot utility:
-    - This script would be called by the reboot script and would be responsible for parsing and storing the **most recent** FS IO reads and writes from the `fs-rw-stats.json` file.
+    - This script would be called by the several reboot scripts and would be responsible for parsing and storing the aforementioned paramenters just before OS-level reboot.
-    - These values would be stored in the `/host/pmon/storagemon/fsio-rw-stats.json` file.

-3. A service provisionally named `fsio-sync.service` to enhance resilience against unintentional powerloss.

-    - This service would call a script that would independently execute the `fsio-rw-sync` script at predefined intervals.
-This interval can be configured via the `STORAGEMOND_CONFIG` table within the `CONFIG_DB`.

-    - The script is designed to log the most recent successful synchronization timestamp.
-This data will be recorded in a newly established table, provisionally titled `FSSTATS_SYNC`, which will reside within the `STATE_DB`.
+    - This script provides a mechanism to sync the evanescent procFS reads and writes values from the `STATE_DB` before they are reset by the reboot.

-**Daemon Restart / Reboot / Unintended Powercycle Scenario Behaviors**
+##### **2.4.4.1 Daemon Restart / Reboot / Unintended Powercycle Scenario Behaviors**

-1. **`stormond` or `pmon` graceful restart and crash scenario**

-    - In both scenarios, as the host does not undergo a reboot, the file system read/write counters within the `/proc/diskstats` file remain unaltered.
-    - Parsing the `fs-rw-stats.json` file reveals that the read and write metrics from this file are consistently equal to or less than those extracted - from `/proc/diskstats`.
-    - This conclusively demonstrates that the device has not experienced a reboot.
-    - Consequently, upon a restart of stormond, operations resume as per standard protocols.

-2. **Planned cold, fast, and warm reboot scenario**
+1. **Planned cold, fast, and warm reboot scenario**

-    - Prior to invoking an OS-level reboot, the latest FSIO Read and Write metrics are captured from the `/proc/diskstats` file and stored into the `fsio-rw-stats.json` by executing the `fsio-rw-sync` script from the respective reboot script (cold, fast, or warm).
+    - Prior to invoking an OS-level reboot, the latest FSIO Read and Write metrics are captured from the `/proc/diskstats` file and stored into the `fsio-rw-stats.json` by executing the `fsio-rw-sync` script from the respective reboot script (cold, soft, or warm).
-    - Post-reboot, the read/write metrics as parsed from the `fsio-rw-stats.json` file will exceed the current values in `/proc/diskstats`.
+    - Post-reboot, the read/write metrics as parsed from the `fsio-rw-stats.json` file will exceed the current values in `STATE_DB`.
     - Under these conditions, the RW values from `fsio-rw-stats.json` are treated as baseline metrics, and subsequent RW values from `/proc/diskstats` are added to this baseline before database insertion.

+2. **Daemon (`stormond` or `pmon`) Crash Handling Scenario**

+    - In the event of a daemon crash, the daemon ensures continuity by maintaining critical data points regarding filesystem I/O operations:

+        - **Real-Time `/proc/diskstats` Values**: Directly parsed and stored temporarily, providing a snapshot of the most current filesystem activity.
+        - **Persisted `/proc/diskstats` Values in `STATE_DB`**: The last known values of procfs reads/writes before the crash, providing a baseline for comparison post-recovery.
+        - **Accumulated I/O Metrics in `STATE_DB`**: Represent the comprehensive record of disk read and write operations up to the last successful update before the crash.

+    - The reconciliation of these data points post-crash allows for the calculation of interim disk operations:

+        ```
+        (latest_procfs - last_posted_statedb_procfs) = addnl_procfs_rw

+        new total_procs_rw (to be posted to `STATE_DB`) = current_statedb_procfs_rw + addnl_procfs_rw
+        ```

+    - This computed value represents the adjusted total of read/write operations that should be recorded in the `STATE_DB` once the daemon is back online.
+    - The subsequent update to the `fsio-rw-stats.json` file ensures that these recalibrated values persist, thereby safeguarding against data loss due to daemon or container failures and facilitating seamless data continuity and accuracy.

 3. **System unintended powercycle scenario**

     - This scenario results in a reset of the read/write counts within the `/proc/diskstats` file.
     - Additionally, there is typically no opportunity to record the latest RW counts into the `fsio-rw-stats.json` file.
     - Hence, this is the sole scenario where a discrepancy might arise between the documented FSIO RW counts and the actual RW counts.
     - This potential discrepancy is acknowledged and accepted within the system's operational parameters.

 #### **2.4.4 storagemond Class Diagram**